matt-hill/matt-hill.github.com/_posts/2013-01-27-blender-orc.md

 ---
 layout: default
-title: Working With Blender / Orc
+title: Working With Blender To Model An Orc
 tags: [ blender, 3D, modeling, sculpting ]
 ---